GaureshAlai/Inventory-Management-System/README.md

 - **Email Notifications**: Alerts for low stock and other updates.
 - **Cloud Integration**: Remote access and multi-device support.

-## **Contributing**

-We welcome contributions to improve this project.
-To contribute:
-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add feature'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Submit a pull request.

-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on contributing guidelines.

 ## **License**